 Read more about this here: Why You Need to Understand Your Team Process.

-Reduce Manual Labour
+Reduce Manual Work

 If your team is constantly performing manual tasks, look at your systems.
 Removing common manual steps in your team’s work is likely to result in big efficiency gains, when you add them up over time.